 A popular option for self-care is playing games.
 Research in the United States has found that around 64% of people that play games do so to relax, and 53% do so to help reduce their stress levels.

-This can include video games, board games, and card games, all of which can have similar attributes.
+This can include video games, board games, and card games, such as a Solitaire game, all of which can have similar attributes.
 For example, board games and card games have elements of social interaction as they are played with others.
 Video games can offer the benefits of online therapy, thanks to their online multiplayer modes.

 Here are some of the ways that playing games can help with self-care.